Buying Guides / How To/Advice / Outdoor / Technology /

 There is another technique that replaces the membrane with something called a ‘coating’ or ‘laminate’.
 This process involves ‘painting’ on a rubber-like material that when dry, seals the jacket in a similar way to a membrane.
 This technique makes a range of cheaper waterproof jackets that, depending on your requirements, may be more appropriate.
 You can read more by going to our Waterproof Technology page.

-I WANT A GOOD JACKET; DOES THAT MEAN IT MUST BE GORE-TEX®?
+I WANT A GOOD WATERPROOF JACKET MATERIAL; DOES IT HAVE TO BE GORE-TEX®?

 You may be familiar with a technology called GORE-TEX®.
 This is by far the best known waterproof membrane and thanks to its good track-record, many brands choose to use it in their garments.

 However, some experts feel there are other options that are just as effective.
 Some brands are so confident in alternatives that they choose not to use GORE-TEX® at all, whilst others choose to use it in some items and develop their own membranes in others.
-At Cotswold Outdoor we stock a wide variety of options, so you can select the one that is best suited to you.
+At Cotswold Outdoor we stock a wide variety of options, so you can choose which one is best suited to you.

 BUT WHAT FEATURES SHOULD I LOOK FOR?

 Now you are familiar with the ins-and-outs of waterproof jackets, we can look a little closer:

 How the jacket fits is largely subjective.
 Some like it long enough to cover the waistband, whereas others prefer it short and tailored.
 However, if you want it for a specific activity,there are a number of things to consider when trying on.
 With climbing for example, are the pockets high enough to be clear of your harness, or can you still see your feet?
 Or if you want it for running, is it tailored enough to avoid flapping about and increasing drag?